Stability conditions for Slodowy slices and real variations of stability: Abstract

 \section{Abstract}

 The paper provides new examples of an explicit submanifold in Bridgeland stabilities space of a local Calabi-Yau.

 More precisely, let $X$ be the standard resolution of a transversal slice to an adjoint nilpotent orbit of a simple Lie algebra over $\Ce$.
 An action of the affine braid group on the derived category $D^b(Coh(X))$ and a collection of $t$-structures on this category permuted by the action have been constructed in \cite{BR} and \cite{BM} respectively.
 In this note we show that the $t$-structures come from points in a certain connected submanifold in the space of Bridgeland stability conditions.
 The submanifold is a covering of a submanifold in the dual space to the Grothendieck group, and the affine braid group acts by deck transformations.
-In the special case when $\dim (X)=2$ a similar (in fact, stronger) result was obtained in \cite{Br}.
-The dimension of our subset equals (in most cases) that of the second cohomology of $X$, so it may deserve the name of stringy moduli space; it is in a sense smaller than one may want, hence the attribute "thin".

 We also propose a new variant of definition of stabilities on a triangulated category, which we call a "real variation of stability conditions" and discuss its relation to Bridgeland's definition.
 The main theorem provides an illustration of such a relation.
+We state a conjecture by the second author and A.~Okounkov on examples of this structure arising from symplectic resolutions of singularities and its relation to equivariant quantum cohomology.
+We verify this conjecture in our examples.